KRM7/gapp/docs/introduction.md

 ## Tracking the evolution process

-In addition to simply running a genetic algorithm, you might also want to track some properties of the population throughout the generations of a run.
+In addition to simply running a genetic algorithm, we might also want to track some properties of the population throughout the generations of a run.
 You can do this using the metrics provided by the library.
-For example to track the mean and maximum fitness value of each generation:
+For example, to track the mean and maximum fitness values of each generation:

 ```cpp
 GA.track(metrics::FitnessMean{}, metrics::FitnessMax{});
 ```

-and then after the run you can access these metrics:
+These metrics can then be accessed after the run:

 ```cpp
 auto fmean = GA.get_metric<metrics::FitnessMean>();